luetkemj/skulltooth/ROADMAP.md

 - [ ] Ability to shoot things from a ranged weapon
 - [ ] color coded logs (ale-dsi/brogue-esque)
   - [ ] support writing mutiple colors to a text row

+## Notes

+When you consume poison (or health) from the ineventory menu - it takes another turn for the juice to take affect.
+This is due to when the effects system is run.
+Is that ok?
+IDK yet.